 Awaiaulu Beginnings

 Awaiaulu was conceived in 2003 and begun in January of 2004.
-Dwayne Nakila Steele, having worked Puakea on many projects for 15 years, read Mai Paʻa I Ka Leo (2003), (Puakea’s dissertation) on the scope of the Hawaiian repository and the dearth of availability, and pondered what to do about it.
+Dwayne Nakila Steele, having worked with Puakea on many projects for 15 years, read Mai Paʻa I Ka Leo (2003), (Puakea’s dissertation) on the scope of the Hawaiian repository and the dearth of availability, and pondered what to do about it.
 His answer was “It’s not about language, it’s about knowledge.
 We’ve got to make everything we do available in both languages.”
 There were no translators, as revitalization had shunned translation, so Nakila thought up Awaiaulu.
 He said, “Puakea, you can make translators.”
 He bought out a year of Puakea’s teaching time at UH, provided a stipend for two trainees, and gave us the chance to show it could work.

 Two young, fluent scholars, Sahoa Fukushima and Kamaoli Kuwada, were selected as interns.
 After weeks of reviewing translation theories and styles, the team launched into a half-dozen different source materials, with the interns translating assigned blocks of text.
 Together, they would go over theirs, line by line, then review Puakea’s own translations of subsequent material.
 Their next assignment would follow what Puakea had finished.
 Each assignment got longer as they got more familiar with the work.